gpolic/expenses_php_tailwind/README.md

 4. Deploy to your web server or run locally

-5. In case there are many categories setup in the DB, shorten your default category list by updating 'app_record.php' for $defaultCategories with your prefered category IDs
+5. In case there are many categories setup in the DB, shorten your default category list by updating 'add_record.php' for $defaultCategories with your preferred category IDs

 ## Database Configuration